SilverSword98/SnapClass/README.md

 # 📸 SnapClass: AI-Powered Biometric Attendance System

+Hi! 👋 I built this project to explore how Machine Learning and Computer Vision can solve real-world administrative problems, specifically, the time wasted on manual classroom roll calls.

-SnapClass is a multi-modal, AI-powered classroom attendance application.
-It leverages facial recognition and voice biometrics to securely and efficiently log student attendance, replacing traditional roll calls with a seamless Streamlit interface.
+SnapClass is a proof-of-concept web app that uses facial recognition and voice biometrics to securely log student attendance.
+Building this allowed me to dive deep into integrating ML models with web frameworks and cloud databases.

 ## 🚀 Features
 * **Multi-Role Dashboards:** Distinct routing and UI flows for Students and Teachers.